serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 ~/> cd MySerene
 ```

-To create a new project with the name current folder name type:
+To create a new project with the name of the current folder name type:

 ```bash
 ~/MySerene> dotnet new serene